kishanjadav1997/React/README.md

-Demonstration of some major react projects and some concepts.
+Demonstration of some react projects which covers all maroj react concepts.